LeeCampbell/IntroToRx/content/15_PublishingOperators.md

 pticks.Subscribe(x => Console.WriteLine($"Sub4: {x} ({DateTime.Now})"));
 ```

-It creates a source that will produce items regularly for 4 seconds.
+This creates a source that will produce items regularly for 4 seconds.
 It attaches two subscribers before calling `Connect`.
 It then waits long enough for the first two events to emerge before attaching two more subscribers.
 But unlike with `Publish`, those late subscribers will see the events that happened before they subscribed:

 ```
 Sub1: 0 (10/08/2023 16:18:22)